apollographql/apollo-kotlin/CONTRIBUTING.md

 to https://oss.sonatype.org/ and release the artifacts manually.
 This step is called "close, release and drop" in the Sonatype ecosystem.

+> 📣 Before publicizing the release, wait for it to be visible on [Maven Central](https://repo1.maven.org/maven2/com/apollographql/apollo3/) (this usually takes a few minutes).

 After a successful release, do not forget to:
 * add the changelog to the `CHANGELOG.md` file
-* also paste the changelog to the [releases page](https://github.com/apollographql/apollo-android/releases)
+* paste the changelog in a new release on [GitHub](https://github.com/apollographql/apollo-android/releases)
 * merge pending documentation/tutorial updates
 * if it's a significant release, tweet about it 🐦